CurtManning/havenly/README.md

 *Selenium Project using Page Factory*

 **Reporting**
- * Extent Reporting
-   Navigate to folder /havenly/test-output then open ExtentReportsTestNG.html document in a browser.
+ * Extent Reports: Navigate to folder /havenly/test-output then open ExtentReportsTestNG.html document in a browser.
- * Surefire Emailable Report
-   Navigate to folder /havenly/test-output then open emailable-report.html in a browser.
+ * Surefire Emailable: Navigate to folder /havenly/test-output then open emailable-report.html in a browser.
- * Surefire Results Report
-   Navigate to folder /havenly/test-output then open index.html in a browser.
+ * Surefire Results: Navigate to folder /havenly/test-output then open index.html in a browser.

 **Java 8**